-The primary groups that file grievances with the Board are mineral exploration companies and prospectors who have rights under the Mineral Act and Mining Act.
+The Board's primary clients are mineral exploration companies and prospectors that file grievances related to rights under the Mineral Act and Mining Act.

 Budget and Expenditures

 The Board receives operational and financial support from the Department of Industry, Energy and Technology.
 The Board does not have a stand-alone budget and therefore audited financial statements are not required.